-The following prizes are offered annually.
+The following prizes are offered annually:

-The School Prize, for the best performance in Physics II, value \$40.

-The Physics Staff Prize, for the best performance in Physics III, value \$60.

-The Head of School's Prize, for the best performance in laboratory work in Physics III, value \$20.

-The Physics IV Prize for the best performance in Physics IV, value \$40.
+- The School Prize, for the best overall performance in Physics level II units or Higher Physics level II units, value \$40. - The Physics Staff Prize, for the best overall performance in Physics Level III Units or Higher Physics Level III Units, value \$60. - The Head of School's Prize, for the best performance in laboratory work at Level III in the School of Physics, value \$20. - The Physics IV Prize for the best performance in Physics IV, value \$40.

-The G. P. Falls Memorial Prize, for the best performance in Mathematical Physics, value \$20.